-Independence Day is a holiday in the Republic of Croatia marked on October 8th.
-It’s a national non-working day.
+Independence Day is a holiday in the Republic of Croatia marked on June 25.
 This holiday celebrates the unanimous decision of the Croatian parliament to end the connection to Yugoslavia.

-On this date in 1991, the Croatian Parliament unanimously adopted the Decision on the Termination of State Legislators of the Republic of Croatia with other republics and Socialist Federal Republic of Yugoslavia provinces.
+On October 8, 1991, the Croatian Parliament unanimously adopted the Decision on the Termination of State Legislators of the Republic of Croatia with other republics and Socialist Federal Republic of Yugoslavia provinces.

 The Parliament established that the Republic of Croatia no longer considers Yugoslavia legitimate or as a legal body and therefore does not recognize any legal act of anyone acting on behalf of the former Federation.

 The difference between Independence and Statehood Day in Croatia

 Independence Day in Croatia is a turning point in Croatian history and represents the final decision of the Croatian parliament to break any connection with Yugoslavia.
 The actual date Croatia chose to declare its independence from Yugoslavia was June 25, 1991.

 After declaring independence, more work was necessary to move towards complete independence.
 Complete independence happened officially on October 8, 1991 – Croatian Independence Day (Dan neovisnosti).